imayhaveborkedit/discord-ext-voice-recv/README.md

 Gets the speaking state (voice activity, the green circle) of a member.
 User is typed in for convenience.
 Returns None if the member was not found.

 ## Sinks
-The api of this extension is designed to mirror the discord.py voice send api.
+The API of this extension is designed to mirror the discord.py voice send API.
 Sending audio uses the `AudioSource` class, while receiving audio uses the `AudioSink` class.
 A sink is designed to be the inverse of a source.
 Essentially, a source is a callback called by discord.py to produce a chunk of audio data.
 Conversely, a sink is a callback called by the library to handle a chunk of audio.
 Sinks can be composed in the same fashion as sources, creating an audio processing pipeline.
 Sources and sinks can even combined into one object to handle both tasks, such as creating a feedback loop.

-Special care should be taken not to write excessively computationally expensive code, as python is not particularly well suited to realtime audio processing.
+Special care should be taken not to write excessively computationally expensive code, as python is not particularly well suited to real-time audio processing.

 Due to voice receive being somewhat more complex than voice sending, sinks have additional functionality compared to sources.
 However, the core sink functions should look relatively familiar.